Chad Rubin

 Pricing: Starts at $695/mo (for up to $10K monthly ad spend)

 What it does well: Perpetua's machine learning engine requires zero manual intervention once configured.
-It optimizes across Sponsored Products, Brands, and Display with goal-based automation.
+It optimizes across Sponsored Products, Brands, and Display in line with Amazon's own advertising strategy guidance, with goal-based automation.
 After merging with Sellics, it became one of the most sophisticated PPC platforms available.

 Best for: Enterprise brands and agencies managing large Amazon advertising portfolios.